Last Updated 6/1/2023

 There are other benefits or potential applications of parametric insurance currently being explored.
 Since the amount of payment is unaffected by the total loss, the insured still has an incentive to minimize their losses.
 This reduces the insurance company’s exposure to the problem of moral hazard.
 The risk of insurance fraud is also reduced for larger contracts, because payment is standardized and the event is large scale and independently verified.
 Parametric insurance has the potential to work alongside standard indemnity policies in the case of a parametric policy that pays an amount equal to the deductible or a hybrid policy that pays an immediate sum based on the parameter and proceeds with the claims adjustment process so that indemnification is still the end result.
 An NGO could use donations to cover the premium on a parametric insurance policy to more closely match the availability of funds with their “liabilities” during a catastrophe.
 The standardization of the policies allows risk to be more effectively transferred to capital markets via the growing market for insurance-linked securities.
 More parametric disaster insurance policies that payout based on the forecasted magnitude of weather events could develop in order to further increase payment speed.
 Parametric insurance is also driving the growth of microinsurance, a term which describes small scale insurance policies offered in developing markets.
 Traditional indemnity policies may have otherwise been unprofitable or prohibitively expensive to these consumers due to the higher administrative costs associated with the claims adjustment process.

 Few jurisdictions have regulation specific to parametric insurance policies, so in general they exist under the same regulatory framework as traditional policies.
 This can create hurdles in some jurisdictions where principles of indemnity or contingency are mentioned in the existing insurance legal framework.
 For example, in some jurisdictions in India and South Africa policyholders are required to prove that a loss has occurred which can slow down the payment.
+In 2020, Puerto Rico implemented Rule No. 103 which outlines specific rules for personal lines parametric products.
 Parametric insurers are subject to the same solvency and market conduct oversight as other types of insurers.

 Committees Active on This Topic